aptos-labs/aptos-core/developer-docs-site/docs/community/index.md

 ## Take the survey

-Help us make the Aptos developer experience better: https://aptos.typeform.com/dev-survey
+We need your input to make your interactions with Aptos smooth and enjoyable.
+Help us make the Aptos developer experience better by taking this short survey: https://aptos.typeform.com/dev-survey

 ## Ask questions and offer answers